SQLStreamStore/docs/docs/appending.md

 In order to leverage idempotent appends the message IDs should be the same for identical messages.
 SQLStreamStore ships with a helper class `DeterministicGuidGenerator` that can create GUIDs based on the message and stream it is being appended to.
-When creating a determinisitic generator you are required to supply a unique namespace that prevents other generators creating the same GUIDs with the same input.
+When creating a deterministic generator you are required to supply a unique namespace that prevents other generators creating the same GUIDs with the same input.
 You typically hard code the namespace in your application and should never change it.